jacquev6/LowVoltage/README.rst

-LowVoltage is a Python (2 and 3) client for DynamoDB that doesn't hide any feature of the API.
+LowVoltage is a standalone Python (2 and 3) client for DynamoDB that doesn't hide any feature of the API.

-This library is at a very early stage.
-You may not want to use it yet.

 Tenets
 ======

-With LowVoltage, you should:

-- be able to do everything that is permited by `the API <http://docs.aws.amazon.com/amazondynamodb/latest/APIReference>`__
+- Users should be able to do everything that is permited by `the API <http://docs.aws.amazon.com/amazondynamodb/latest/APIReference>`__.
-- never have to type a literal for a DynamoDB constant (@todo rephrase: we provide constants and methods for everything that is not variable in all API calls.
-We also provide builders for expressions, etc. so that the user never has to provide a string.
-But he can.)
+- Users should never risk a typo: we provide symbols for all DynamoDB constants.
-- never have to use deprecated API parameters
+- Users should never have to use deprecated API parameters.

-- chose what level of abstraction you want to use (@todo link to the doc of different levels of abstraction)
+Todo
+====

+- docs
+- retry with exponential back-off
+- retry batch gets and deletes
+- create builder for attribute paths
+- improve builder for expressions

 Status
 ======